LostRhapsody/blackgate/README.md

 - Additional states (i.e. degraded performance)
 - Integration with the metrics system
 - Alerts via a webhook or other notification system

-**Tenant-based Authorization Implementation**
-- Restric route access based on tenant ID
-- Include tenants in metrics for tracking
-- Recieve the tenant ID in the client request and validate it during the authentication pipeline

 **Rate Limiting Updates**
 - Enhanced rate limiting features (IP-based limiting, custom time windows)